DavidTausend/tausendlin/README.md

 - Form Accessibility: Checked that all form elements are correctly labeled and accessible with assistive technologies.
 - Responsive Design: Confirmed accessibility across various devices and screen sizes.

-Even though that I did all the above improments final Wave report addresses all this issue and the error will be found in the know bug section.
+Even though I implemented all the above improvements, the final Wave report still addresses these issues and the error will be found in the know bug section.

 <div align="center"><img src="assets/images/readme/know_bugs/wave_error_bug.webp"></div>
 <div align="center"><img src="assets/images/readme/testing/wave_summary.webp"></div>